bbauska/zombiePolitics/README.md

 the white militia.
 Many of them echo the type of anti-government extremism reminiscent of Timothy McVeigh, the Oklahoma bomber.
 As Frank Rich points out, Anyone who was cognizant during the McVeigh firestorm would recognize the old warn­ ing signs re-emerging from the mists of history.
 The Patriot movement.
-“The New World Order,"with its shadowy conspiracies hatched by the Council on Foreign Relations and the Trilateral Commission ....
+"The New World Order,"with its shadowy conspiracies hatched by the Council on Foreign Relations and the Trilateral Commission ....
 White supremacists.
 Militias . _ _ [and what] the Southern Poverty Law Center had found in its report last year: the unhinged and sometimes armed anti-government right that was thought to have vaporized after its Oklahoma apotheosis is making a comeback.
 And now it is finding common cause with some elements of the diverse, far-flung and still inchoate Tea Party movement.
-All it takes is a few self-styled “patri­ots” to sow havoc.6
+All it takes is a few self-styled "patri­ots" to sow havoc.6</p>

-This is a movement of older white Americans who are generally uninformed polit­ ically, eager to eliminate most government agencies, and harbor an acute disdain for debate, thoughtfulness, and dialogue.
-There is a chilling similarity between their hatred of government and McVeigh’s claim that “I reached the decision to go on the offensive-to put a check on government abuse of power.”7 In other words, they hate and even view as a pathology any vestige of democratic governance, politics, and representation.
+<p>This is a movement of older white Americans who are generally uninformed polit­
+ically, eager to eliminate most government agencies, and harbor an acute disdain for debate, thoughtfulness, and dialogue.
+There is a chilling similarity between their hatred of government and McVeigh’s claim that "I reached the decision to go on the offensive-to put a check on government abuse of power."7 In other words, they hate and even view as a pathology any vestige of democratic governance, politics, and representation.
 They are part of a fringe element within the GOP that has moved increasingly from the margins to the center of power.3 They have already played a prominent role in electing Scott Brown from Massachusetts to the U.S.
-Senate, enabled Rand Paul, a card-carrying Tea Party founder, to win the Kentucky Republican senatorial primary, and successfully ran a number of candidates for pub­ lic office.
+Senate, enabled Rand Paul, a card-carrying Tea Party founder, to win the Kentucky Republican senatorial primary, and successfully ran a number of candidates for pub­ lic office.</p>

-While the media have often focussed, if not cashed in, on the rowdiness of Tea Party members, they have been represented largely as simply angry citizens with another point of view, as opposed to being members of a deeply authoritarian cam­ paign to both disrupt Obama’s reform agenda and to gut and destroy those spaces
+<p>While the media have often focussed, if not cashed in, on the rowdiness of Tea
+Party members, they have been represented largely as simply angry citizens with another point of view, as opposed to being members of a deeply authoritarian cam­ paign to both disrupt Obama’s reform agenda and to gut and destroy those spaces